 Expat parents who would like to enroll their children in a Swiss school should contact the education department of their canton to find out more specific details.

-The website International Schools in Switzerland has a list (including contact details and a short profile) of some international schools across the country.
+The website Swiss Group of International Schools has a list (including contact details and a short profile) of its international schools across the country.
 There are others, for example the International School of Central Switzerland, which can be easily found on the Internet.